Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 using the one you shouldn't use, "Debug".
 You should use the "Release" build instead.

-To select the type of build in Xcode 3.2.2, change it in the drop-down list to "Unsigned Release".

-To select the type of build in Xcode 7.3.1:
+To select the type of build in Xcode 12.2:

  1. Click Product > Scheme > Edit Scheme…
  2. Select "Run Tunnelblick" in the list on the left of the window that